 Digitizing documents provides you with backup copies and can make finding important information faster and easier.
 However, you might be concerned about security risks when data is stored on the cloud or accessed online.
 According to an IBM report, data breach costs in 2021 were the highest they’ve been in 17 years.
 Data breaches can lead to document loss or the theft of sensitive information.
 Fortunately, there are tons of ways you can keep your documents safe once they’re online.
-A backup with security, for instance, can go a long way toward protecting your information.
+A backup with security or making sure to password protect PDF files, for instance, can go a long way toward protecting your information.

 5. Get your new process up and running.
 Communicate with your team and with anyone accessing or uploading new files.
 Select or create a functional electronic storage system.
 Make certain that electronic assets end up in the correct folders and that those who need access can find them.
 Take steps to confirm that sensitive information is password protected or locked to anyone without permission to access.

 It's easier for employees to collaborate when they can access business documents from a central location like the cloud.
 And if your business experiences a data breach or corruption, you will have your original files backed up in the cloud.